reddit/baseplate.py/docs/cli/serve.rst

 The following reporters are available:

 ``monitoring.blocked_hub``
-   Enabled if a valid :py:func:`~baseplate.config.Timespan` is set, defaults to disabled.
+   Enabled if a valid :py:func:`~baseplate.lib.config.Timespan` is set, defaults to disabled.

    This will turn on `Gevent's monitoring thread`_ and report events indicating that Gevent detects the main event loop was blocked by a greenlet for longer